-REPRODUCTIVE ASSESSMENT COLLECTION CHARTER ANNOUNCEMENT
+REPRODUCTIVE ASSESSMENT COLLECTION 2018 CHARTER ANNOUNCEMENT

-The International Pacific Halibut Commission (IPHC) is seeking commercial longline and research vessels to conduct monthly Pacific halibut collection charters from July 2017 through May 2018.
-Collections will be confined to the greater Portlock Bank region, bounded between the following points (58°03'N, 152°44'W), (58°55'N, 151°58'W), (57°45'N, 148°41'W), and (56°59'N, 150°04'W) in the Gulf of Alaska.
-Fishing is to occur between the 1st and 15th of each month.
-The objective of the monthly charters will be to obtain reproductive samples (ovaries, testes, blood, ultrasound imagery, weights) from a total target number of 100 Pacific halibut (up to 50 males (>70cm), up to 50 females (>90 cm).
+The International Pacific Halibut Commission (IPHC) is seeking commercial longline and research vessels to conduct two monthly Pacific halibut collection charters, in July and August 2018.
+Collections will be confined to the greater Portlock Bank region, bounded between the following points (58°03'N, 152°44'W); (58°55'N, 151°58'W), (57°45'N, 148°41'W), and (56°59'N, 150°04'W) in the Gulf of Alaska.
+Fishing is to occur between the 1st and 15th of each month (July and August 2018).
+The objective of the monthly charters will be to obtain reproductive samples (ovaries, testes, blood, ultrasound imagery, weights) from a total target number of 60 Pacific halibut (up to 30 males [>70cm], up to 30 females [>90 cm]) in each of the two collection charters (July and August 2018).
 The vessel must be capable of taking up to two (2) IPHC field biologists for the data and sample collections.
-Vessel crew may set as much gear as they feel is necessary to achieve the sampling targets; however, once the targets are met, all remaining gear must be hauled and all fish released with minimal injury.
-It is expected that during most months the targets likely can be obtained in 2-3 fishing days.
+Vessel crew may set as much gear as they feel is necessary to achieve the sampling targets; however, once the targets are met, all remaining gear must be hauled and all fish released with minimal injury if the charter is not combined with quota fishing.
+It is expected that during these months the targets likely can be obtained in 2-3 fishing days.
 IPHC will bear bait and ice costs; fuel costs will be borne by the vessel.
 Unless combined with quota fishing, some Pacific halibut will be retained and sold by IPHC, and limited retention of Pacific cod and rockfish bycatch may be allowed.